ralvescosta/the_kubernetes_book/README.md

 ### Control Plane and Worker Nodes

+  - **Control Plane**:

-  - Control Plane node runs a collection of system services that make up the control plane of the cluster.
+    - Nodes runs a collection of system services that make up the control plane of the cluster.
 Some of theses services are:

       - **API Server**:

+        - Control plane front-end, all instructions and communication pass through it.
+By default, it exposes a RESTFull endpoints on port 443.

       - **Cluster Store**:

         - etcd

       - **Controller manager and controllers**:

         - Implements all the background controllers that monitor cluster components and respond to events.

         - Controller of controllers

         - Deployment controller

         - StatefulSet controller

         - ReplicaSet controller

       - **Scheduler**:

         - Responsible for piking the nodes to run tasks, to do that the scheduler run a complex algorithm to get a "ranking" about all of the nodes available.
 To do this "rank" the scheduler check if the node is capable to run the task.

       - **Cloud Controller Manager**:

-      - When our K8s is running in a public could, teh control planning will contain this service helping the integration with the cloud services.
+        - When our K8s is running at a public could, the control planning will contain this service helping the integration with the cloud services.

+  - **Worker Nodes**: